 SUMMER ART LABS

-Our Summer Art Labs blend fine art education with exploration of their worlds: natural, inner and communal .
 Each week, students explore a meaningful life theme through the lens of influential artists, while working with a wide range of media including painting, drawing, collage, mixed media and sculpture.
+This is pared with time exploring nature, yoga/meditation and unstructured time for children to integrate their experience.

 Week 1: June 15-19